Panasonic: 2000 to present

 In November 2014, Panasonic announced its partnership with Photon Interactive to create customized and personalized digital signs in stores.

-In January 2015, Panasonic announced it has stopped making TVs in China and plans to liquidate its joint venture in Shandong.
+In January 2015, Panasonic announced it had stopped making TVs in China and plans to liquidate its joint venture in Shandong.

 In March 2015, Panasonic announced plans to buy US satellite communication service provider ITC Global.

 In April 2015, Panasonic announced its new range of products and relaunched its brand in South Africa.
 The company intends to use South Africa as a springboard into Africa, with Nigeria and Egypt as its initial targets.

 In June 2015, Panasonic reached agreements with three Australian energy utilities (Red Energy, Ergon Energy and ActewAGL) to trial its home-based battery storage options.

 In November 2015, Panasonic announced that it set up a new plant in Suzhou, China, through its subsidiary, Panasonic Ecology Systems Co., Ltd, to produce a new type of catalyst-coated diesel particulate filter (DPF) that decomposes matter contained in diesel engine exhaust gas.

 In November 2015, Panasonic starts to retail locally harvested produce from its indoor agriculture facility salads via Veggie Life branding in Singapore, from the first licensed indoor vegetable farm in the country using Panasonic's own technology.

 In February 2016, Panasonic and the City of Denver formed a formal partnership to make Denver the "smartest" city in the US.
 Joseph M. Taylor, chairman and CEO of Panasonic Corp. of America, laid out the plans for the partnership in four key areas: smart housing and small offices, energy and utilities, transportation and city services and smart buildings.